I know you’re going through a tough time at the moment

 Facing a court hearing is a daunting prospect for anyone, let alone if you’re representing yourself in court.
 It can be an unsettling and emotional time for all parties, particularly when children are involved.
 One of the things you might be worried about is what documents you need to prepare.

 Clearly stating your position and desired outcome from the court process through a concise Position Statement is key to presenting yourself in the best light, as is knowing what to say for the Section 7 Report.
 By taking this course, you’ll be thoroughly prepared for this aspect of representing yourself in court.
 You’ll also give yourself the best chance of coming out of the courtroom with a satisfactory arrangement in place.

 It’s easier than you think

 This course will walk you through the whole process of preparing a Position Statement and Section 7 Report step by step.
 I’ll be on hand by telephone to answer any questions and support you all the way.
-After the live event you can study online at your own pace with lifetime access.
-The course is simple and easy to follow and you’ll also get access to a private group just for students to discuss any aspects of the course.
+You can study online at your own pace with lifetime access.
+The course is simple and easy to follow, and you’ll also get access to a private group just for students to discuss any aspects of the course.